-Despite this, data shows that the vast majority of small businesses are seriously underprepared for cyberattacks.
+Despite this, data shows that the vast majority of small businesses are seriously underprepared for cyber-attacks.
 The 2018 Verizon Data Breach Investigations Report states that a full 58% of malware strikes were on small businesses over the last 12 months, a number that continues to climb.
 The average cost of these attacks has climbed in turn, now exceeding \$1 million between efforts to recover data and restore daily business operations.
-Yet, according to a 2016 survey by the National Center for the Middle Market, less than half of midsize US businesses have an up-todate strategy to address cyber security concerns and almost a third have no plan at all.
+Yet, according to a 2016 survey by the National Center for the Continued on next page...